Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 For instance, the national 'flagship' number is 127.1 and represents the Vecistani brand of intelligence and national supremacy, taking from the standard score (100 SD 15) VisualPlugin had received for a WJ-IV cognitive examination in late 2017.
 Other notable numbers include 7, 13, 69 (nice), 666, and 1337.
 Each have with their own sentimentalities and connotations in the Vecistani custom.
 Prime numbers are viewed as atomic symbols in themselves for their infactorability.
 Primes which are factors of other important numbers are also significant and serve as analogues for their composite counterparts.
 For instance, 23 is a prime analogue of 69.

-## Etymology
+## Etymology of 'Vecistan'

-The name 'Vecistan' is derived from one of VisualPlugin's architectural works that was under construction at the time of the nation's establishment: Otel Vegəşlər.
-The latter name contains an Azerbaijanisation of the word 'Vegas' in plural form, after Las Vegas.
-Hence, a literal translation of the showcase could be 'Hotel Vegases'.
+The name 'Vecistan' is loosely derived from one of VisualPlugin's architectural works that was under construction at the time of the nation's establishment: Otel Vegəşlər.
+The latter name contains an Azerbaijanisation of the word 'Vegas' in plural form, as in 'Las Vegas'.

 ## Language

 In drafting Vecistan's manfesto, VisualPlugin constructed a language that 'sounds like Turkish but has Spanish grammar'.
 Despite an overwhelming majority of the population fluent in English, use of the conlang was enforced in mass-media and required for conducting domestic business.
 Despite the emphasis early on, the conlang was discontinued shortly after Vecistan's establishment.
-The de-facto language in Vecistan today is British English.
+The de-facto language in Vecistan today is Vecistani English.

-## Mass Media

-Vecistan's official state TV channel, sometimes referred to as the Vecistani Public Broadasting network, is the dominant media outlet for both internal and foreign affairs.
-Vecistan's mass media is heavily censored and written to glorify the nation's leader.
-Though much of early Vecistani programming was written dually in English and in their own home-grown conlang, all current programming is now solely in English.
+Vecistani English is based off modern British English, but with distinctive anachronisms that make it unique.

 ## Holidays

 Holidays exclusive to Vecistan include Constitutionsday (02-13) and VisualPlugin's advent anniversary (11-30).
-Since Vecistan is a culturally Turkic country, Vecistanis also celebrate Eid-al-Fitr, Eid-al-Adha, Nowruz, New Year's Day, and Christmas.
+Since Vecistan is a culturally Turkic country, Vecistanis also celebrate Eid-al-Fitr, Eid-al-Adha, Nowruz, New Year's Day, and Christmas - though to a lesser extent that Vecistani-specific holidays.

 ## The National Calendar